pavelpiha/to-do-bro/COPILOT_INSTRUCTIONS.md

 Before submitting code, ensure:

-- [ ] All components are in separate files
+- [ ] All components are React functional components with hooks
-- [ ] BEM naming convention is used consistently
+- [ ] BEM naming convention is used consistently in CSS
-- [ ] All user-facing text uses i18n
+- [ ] All user-facing text uses the useI18n hook
-- [ ] Error handling is implemented
+- [ ] Error handling is implemented in components and hooks
-- [ ] JSDoc comments are complete
+- [ ] JSDoc comments are complete for components and hooks
 - [ ] No console.log statements in production code
-- [ ] Event listeners are properly cleaned up
+- [ ] React hooks rules are followed (no conditional calls)
 - [ ] CSS follows the established patterns
-- [ ] Chrome extension APIs are used correctly
+- [ ] Chrome extension APIs are used correctly in custom hooks
-- [ ] Code follows the project's architectural patterns
+- [ ] Code follows React and extension best practices

 ## Common Mistakes to Avoid